-Le\ ei 3 Liabilities
+Lev el 3 Liabilities

-Contingent

-Consideration
+(In millions) Contingent Consideration

-\$ 45.0
+Balance at December 30, 2017 \$ 45.0

-(17.3)
+Payments (17.3)

-(26.1)
+Adjustments(1) (26.1)

-\$ 1.6
+Balance at December 29, 2018 \$ 1.6

-\$

-Adjustments primarily relate to measurement period adjustments.
+(1) Adjustments primarily relate to measurement period adjustments.
 Refer to Note 3, "Goodwill and Other Intangibles from Business Acquisitions," for more information.
 Additional adjustments were recorded in "Other expense, net" in the Consolidated Statements of Income mainly as a result of Yongle Tape not achieving a certain performance objective within the prescribed period.